galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/galasa-cli.md

 There are two key commands - `runs prepare` and `runs submit`.

 The `runs prepare` command builds a portfolio of tests which can then be run by using the `runs submit` command.
-You can build a portfolio of tests from single or multiple test streams.
+You can build a portfolio of tests from single or multiple [test streams](../../docs/writing-own-tests/test-streams).

 The `runs submit` command submits and monitors tests in the Galasa Ecosystem.
 Tests can be input either from a portfolio or directly from a test package.

 ## Working with the `runs prepare` command

-The following section provides examples of how you can use the `runs prepare` command to complete various tasks, for example, getting help, selecting tests, and setting overrides.
+The following section provides a subset of examples of how you can use the `runs prepare` command to complete various tasks, for example, getting help, selecting tests, and setting overrides.

 ### Getting help

-Use the following commands to get help.
+Use the following commands to get more information about the command and command options.

 ```
 galasactl --help